 AWS CloudTrail; AWS Config

-AWS CloudTrail; CloudWatch Events (CloudTrail is a batch API call collection service, CloudWatch Events enables real-time monitoring of calls through the Rules object interface.
+AWS CloudTrail; Amazon EventBridge (formerly CloudWatch Events) (CloudTrail is a batch API call collection service, EventBridge enables real-time monitoring of calls through the Rules object interface.
 Referlink)

 AWS Config; AWS Lambda